Comaxx/Deploy-Script/README.md

 Copy the example file for each enviroment that your need, for example "staging" or "live", from sources/.. to the root of the project.
 When executing ./deploy the -c or --config argument is used to specify which config should be loaded.
-When none given de default is deploy.conf.xml
+When no explicit configuration is given the default one is used (deploy.conf.xml)

 	$ cp sources/example.concrete5.conf.xml <config_name>.conf.xml